 How it works

-During this six-month bi-weekly program, primary care providers gain knowledge, confidence and access to specialty consultation so that they can deliver excellent dementia care to patients in their own communities.
+During this six-month program, primary care providers gain knowledge, confidence and access to specialty consultation so that they can deliver excellent dementia care to patients in their own communities.

 Benefits of participation include:

-- Case-based learning so that all participants teach and learn.
+- Case-based learning so that all participants teach and learn

-- Brief didactic presentations from experts in the field.
+- Brief didactic presentations from experts in the field

-- Video conferencing to foster interactive learning.
+- Video conferencing for ease of access and to foster interactive learning

 Project ECHO aims to improve health outcomes while reducing geographic barriers and the cost of care through a team-based approach.
 This series from the Alzheimer’s Association is one of the first in the country focused on improving access to an accurate and timely diagnosis and receiving quality dementia care in the primary care setting.
 The topics for this primary care series are based on Alzheimer’s Association dementia care guidance for health care professionals.